 The most famous way to access Tequila is to take the Jose Cuervo train in from Guadalajara.
 The tequila company has spent a lot of money to develop a unique touristic product.
 Everything Jose Cuervo does, the train ride, the distillery, the ranch, the hotel, and even the concert venue was built to restore a golden era.
 It is a beautiful interpretation of the history of the region.
 The rooftop bar and pool at the Hotel Solar de las Animas is a hidden treat with its views of the church and plaza.

 La Cata Tequila Bar will give you a chance to try some new tequilas that you have probably not seen before.
 There are a lot of small, artisanal brands of tequila that do not have distribution in the United States.
-Some of these brands are eschewing modern technology and embracing ancestral techniques with the hopes of replicating the tequilas their grandparents drank.
+Some of these brands are eschewing modern technology and embracing ancestral techniques with the hopes of replicating the tequilas of an earlier generation.
 Tequila is currently living in a golden age with lots of great brands hitting the market.

 I recommend visiting more than one distillery while in town.
 You want to see a big one and a small one to get the full experience.